evenstensberg/structe-webpack-test/README.md

 ## App folder - Application

-## Tooling folder - all dependencies and configurations
+## Tooling folder - all dependencies and configuration